x20218141/HDipProject/README.md

 ## *Upload the Project to MIT App Inventor;*

-1. Download the ProjectUploadForGit.aia file found in the code section on github.
-You can dowload it as a zip by clicking on code, then download zip.
+1. Download the ProjectUploadForGit.aia file found in the "code" section on github.
+You can dowload it as a zip by clicking on code, then downnload zip.

-2. Extract the dowloaded zip folder by right clicking on the file and selecting extract all.
+2. Extract the downloaded zip folder by right clicking on the file and selecting extract all.

 3. Then, go to the MIT App Inventors home page found [here](https://appinventor.mit.edu/) and click on "Create Apps!".
 Then sign up/in using a gmail account.